 Reproduction Colonial Post Lantern

-Hammerworks handcrafts Reproduction Colonial Post Lantern New Bedford Street Light 930BPC from Solid Copper.
+The New Bedford Reproduction Colonial Post Lantern from Hammerworks is Handmade in the USA with Solid Copper.
+Enhance your home’s landscape with the best!
 Especially relevant just as with Colonial Boston Post Lantern P103 these stately Rustic Post Lights are replicas of the original lanterns placed throughout their namesake city.
 Thus when the famous whaling capital was restoring their 18th century historical district, they partnered with Lighting by Hammerworks.
 We make the New Bedford street lantern with extra heavy gauge solid copper.
 The result is an imposing handcrafted Reproduction Colonial Copper Post Light made to withstand the harsh elements of the coastal climate.

-This Reproduction Colonial Post Lantern stands out among antique period post top lighting.
+This Reproduction Colonial Post Lantern stands out among antique period post-top lighting.
 As always you can pair this Classic Colonial Post Lantern with any of our handcrafted Colonial Wall Lanterns.
 Or perhaps consider Handcrafted Colonial Onion Wall Lights for a truly nautical look.
-Please note, New Bedford Street light is available in antique copper only.
+Please note, the New Bedford Street light is available in antique copper only.

 Solid Copper Post Light